M-Nitsche/BeeWatch/README.md

 ### Labeling
 (David Blumenthal)
+Images where either taken as a single photo, or a video was taken and then deconstructed into single frames.
+To turn videos into single frames [FFmpeg](https://www.ffmpeg.org) was used.
+Images with various different backgrounds (flowers) are included - and selection of sample images can be seen below.
 For the initial labeling the [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/via-1.0.6.html) was used.
 In order to distribute the effort and to work efficiently, we decided that everyone should label the images they had taken themselves and then later merge them into a single data set.
 This quickly led to problems when merging, as e.g. label names were assigned differently or not at all.
-The limited export functionality (its own format, which is not common and Coco json format where we had problems exporting) made us witch to another editor, because we experimented with different models and frameworks and therefore required different formats.
+The limited export functionality (its own format, which is not common and Coco json format where we had problems exporting) required us to develop and search for functions, which allowed us convert from one dataformat into others.
+This was necessary because at the beginning we compared different models from different frameworks, each of which required different data formats. made us witch to another editor, because we experimented with different models and frameworks and therefore required different formats.
 This lead us to the holistic object detection platform [Roboflow](https://roboflow.com) which offers several export formats.

-The final Dataset consists of 1.814 images with 104 null examples.
-Each image has 1.1 annotations on average with results in 2.047 annotation overall with one class [bee].
-Images are annotated with bounding boxes.
+Overall we manually labeled around 2.400 images of with 104 were null examples.
+On average each image has 1.1 annotations which results in 2.640 annotations overall distributed among one class [bee].
+The images were annoteded with bounding boxes.

 ### Dataset
 (David Blumenthal)
+To further extend the dataset we made use of various other openly accessible sources.
+Searching online, we found a labeld bee dataset from researchers of the Monash University.
+However as this training set only offers images with two different background flowers, we were only able to use a limited number of images so that the model would not specialise on these specific backgrounds.
+The distribution of images sources can be seen in the table below.

 | Image source  | count         |
 | ------------- |:-------------:|
 | [Malika Nisal Ratnayake et. al.](https://bridges.monash.edu/articles/dataset/Honeybee_video_tracking_data/12895433)| 436       |
-| own images    | 1398
+| own images    | 2.400

-Images where either taken as a single photo, or a video was taken and then deconstructed into single frames.
-To turn videos into single frames [FFmpeg](https://www.ffmpeg.org) was used.
-Images with various different backgrounds (flowers) are included - and selection of sample images can be seen below.
+The images below show different images that are in the training dataset.

 <p align="center">
   <img src="/doku_resources/image_1.jpg" width="350" />